LucaSidoti/ReadTheDocs-ROS2_Basics/source/session_2.rst

 6) Multiple files

 To simplify the process, it is a good practice to split the URDF into multiple files.
 Typically, one main file includes all other Xacro files.
 To distinguish them, use the extension *.urdf.xacro* for the main file and *.xacro* for the others.

-..
-For example, let's split our initial file by defining the colors in a separate file.
-Open the provided *example_materials.xacro* file and update it.
-This file follows the same structure as the main file but does not include a robot name.
-Add the following content to the new file:

 For example, materials can be defined in a separate file for clarity and reuse.
 This allows the main file to stay focused on the robot's structure.
 The new file follows the same structure as the main file but does not include a robot name: